Tractors

 Puddling is the most important tillage practice done in paddy fields in which soil is ploughed by a puddler in standing water of 5-10 cm depth after the initial ploughing to churn and soften the soil to prepare a soft seedbed for the cultivation of rice.

-• Puddling gives favourable soil conditions that are best for rice cultivation or crops.
+• Puddling gives favorable soil conditions that are best for rice cultivation or crops.

 • It naturally levels the land, making the soil softer.

-• It facilitates the transplantation of paddy seedlings by making the soil softer and increase the moisture content in the soil.
+• It facilitates the transplantation of paddy seedlings by making the soil softer and increasing the moisture content in the soil.

 So, puddling is essential to get high-quality and better-growing rice crops.